-The Asset Manager, the Mortgage Manager, and the Mortgage Servicer (collectively, the "Service Providers") are not owned by Centurion Apartment REIT but are related by common management and personnel to Centurion Apartment REIT.
+The Asset Manager, the Mortgage Manager, and the Mortgage Servicer (collectively, the "Service Providers") are not owned by Centurion Apartment REIT.
+Employees of Asset Manger serve as senior management of Centurion Apartment REIT.
 This could create conflicts of interest between the Asset Manager, the Mortgage Manager and the Mortgage Servicer and Centurion Apartment REIT.